The Official Break-Up Moving Checklist

 diy move

-Insider tips: Moving is a lot of work, even under the best circumstances.
-This is the time to reach out to friends and family — especially if they’re into weightlifting.
-Ask them if you can borrow their truck, watch the kids on moving day, or get help with moving the heavy stuff.
+• Insider tips: Moving is a lot of work, even under the best circumstances.
+This is the time to reach out to friends and family.
+Ask them if you can borrow their truck, if they can watch the kids on moving day, or help with moving the heavy stuff.

-Insider tips: This option is still great for those who want to move out quickly, but it might not be as nimble as a full-on DIY move.
-If you hire movers, remember to mention if you have stairs or specialty items such as pianos, as packers and loaders generally charge extra for these.
+• Insider tips: This option is still great for those who want to move out quickly, but it might not be as nimble as a full-on DIY move.
 And don’t feel pressured to go with the fastest or cheapest option just because you’re eager to get away from your ex!
 Ignoring red flags isn’t great in a relationship, and it’s not great for picking moving assistance either.

 Portable storage moving service